weronikaduda/cloudx-java-azure-dev/content/modules/module-03/task.md

       - Verification of autoscaling settings and rules.

 4. *Test Autoscaling using k6 Tool*
+    - Screenshots of Swagger endpoints utilized for testing autoscaling.
     - Screenshots of the k6 tool in use for testing autoscaling.
-   - Screenshots of Swagger endpoints utilized for testing autoscaling.
+    - Screenshots of the results, particularly showing the scaling behavior under load.

 5. *Set Up Deployment Slots for PetStoreApp*
    - Screenshots of the Azure portal: